ilmdev0/ilm_dev/content/My Pins/Problem solving skill in Java.md

+>[!done] Java
->[!done] During my fourth semester at [[Savonia University of Applied Sciences]], I took a course on Data Structures and Algorithms.
+>During my fourth semester at [[Savonia University of Applied Sciences]], I took a course on Data Structures and Algorithms.
 During this time, I learned Java programming and engaged in various class exercises, problem-solving tasks, and additional assignments.
 Here are the topics I covered: